Ep. 30: Nobel Conversation Featuring Dr. Harold Varmus

-Cell Transplant Allows Paralyzed Man To Walk Again, Researchers Say – In this article, researchers announce that two years after the cell transplant, a man paralyzed from chest down is able to walk again.
+UCL Research Helps Paralyzed Man to Recover Function – Researchers announced that two years after the cell transplant, a man paralyzed from chest down was able to walk again.

-Manipulating a “Cocaine Engram” in Mice – In this article, researchers examine the precise neural circuits that support the memory of a cocaine-cue association or “cocaine engram” in mice.
+Manipulating a “Cocaine Engram” in Mice – Researchers examine the precise neural circuits that support the memory of a cocaine-cue association or “cocaine engram” in mice.

 Rise of the Rest: The Growing Impact of Non-Elite Journals – This article shows that the fraction of highly-cited articles published in non-elite journals has increased steadily from 1995-2013 and researchers are increasingly building on and citing work published everywhere.

 Reports of Pathological Gambling, Hypersexuality, Compulsive Shopping Associated with Dopamine Agonist Drugs – This article examines the effect of dopamine receptor agonist drugs which are used to treat Parkinson’s disease, restless leg syndrome and hyperprolactinemia, on patients with impulse control disorders.